iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > So far, I can't tell, but tomorrow I go to hospital.
 I expect it will go off like crazy there.
 Not sure what the range is...6'?
 20'?
 For airborne virus, 6' is no where near enough distance.
 I surmized that in January 2020, based on YouTube reports of medical analyst Dr. John Campbell.
 Check his channel out.<br> :date: __2020-12-29 19:44:24__

 > This app was totally amazing, it was sending my Meta Data all over the world.
 It even showed me that my neighbor was exposing him self to Covid with a un-natural hand sanitizer pump that doubles as an omelette maker.
 Keep up the good work.
 It's a winner for me.<br> :date: __2020-12-22 04:18:23__

-> Every time this app does a check for exposures, it adds a file in my downloads.
-One day alone had 40 checks/40 files downloaded.
-These are a waste of space.
-Otherwise, i like the theory of this app, hopefully more people download it so it can actually do its job.<br> :date: __2020-12-22 02:51:26__

-> So what is a verification code and how do you get one and from whom?
-A help function or more explanation is needed.<br> :date: __2020-12-21 02:33:56__